 Trump's lawyers say the trial should not be held at all because the former president is now a private citizen.
 They argue that he did not incite the violence when he told his supporters to “fight like hell” to overturn his defeat.

-A look at the basics of the impeachment trial:
+A look at the basics of the upcoming impeachment trial:

 HOW DOES THE TRIAL WORK?